TheEleven/svg_inliner/README.md

 # The Eleven's SVG Inliner
-Grabs symbol tags from external svg files and embed them as inline svg icons in your document.
+Grabs svg symbols from a svg file and embeds them as inline svg in your views.

-Sacrifices a bit of speed for a lot of flexibility.
+Sacrifice a bit of speed for a lot of flexibility.
 Easily add animated icons or icons with multiple layers of css styling.
-Inlining the svgs ensures the best browser support, removes load in flashing and gives you easy access to styling every icon seperately based on hover or other events.
+Inlining the svgs ensures the best browser support, removes load flashing and gives you easy access to style every icon separately based on hover or other events.

 ### Installation